Melvil Dewey: Education and personal life

 Dewey was born on December 10, 1851, in Adams Center, New York, the fifth and last child of Joel and Eliza Greene Dewey.
 He attended rural schools and determined early on that his destiny was to reform the education of the masses.

 He briefly attended Alfred University (1870), then Amherst College, where he belonged to Delta Kappa Epsilon, and from which he earned a bachelor's degree in 1874 and a master's degree in 1877.

 While still a student, he founded the Library Bureau, which sold high-quality index-cards and filing-cabinets, and established the standard dimensions for catalog cards.

 As a young adult, he advocated spelling reform; he changed his name from the usual "Melville" to "Melvil", without redundant letters, and for a time changed his surname to "Dui."

 From 1883 to 1888 he was chief librarian at the Columbia College Libraries.
 During his time as director of the New York State Library (1888–1906), Dewey established a program of traveling libraries.
 From 1888 to 1900, he served as secretary and executive officer of the University of the State of New York.

-In 1895, Dewey founded the Lake Placid Club with his wife Annie.
+In 1895, Dewey and his wife Annie founded the Lake Placid Club.
 He and his son Godfrey had been active in arranging the Winter Olympics, which took place at Lake Placid—he chaired the New York State Winter Olympics Committee.
 In 1926, he went to Florida to establish a new branch of the Lake Placid Club.

 Dewey married twice, first to Annie R. Godfrey and then to Emily McKay Beal.
 He and his first wife had one child, Godfrey.
 Dewey became a member of the American Library Association's Hall of Fame in 1951.

 He died of a stroke in Lake Placid, Florida.

 Work

-Dewey pioneered American librarianship and was an influential figure in the development of libraries in America in the late 19th and early 20th century.
+Dewey pioneered American librarianship and was an influential figure in the development of libraries in America in the late 19th and early 20th centuries.
 He is best known for the decimal classification system that many public and school libraries use.
 Among his other innovations was the idea of a state library operating as the state's school and public library services controller.
 In Boston, Massachusetts, he founded the Library Bureau, a private company "for the definite purpose of furnishing libraries with equipment and supplies of unvarying correctness and reliability."
 Its investigative unit, devoted to studying the best practices of library loss-management, circulation and data retention, recovered 3,000 books in its first year of existence.

 Dewey's Library Bureau company is also said to have introduced hanging vertical files, first seen at the Columbian Exposition of 1893 in Chicago.
 In 1905, Dewey established the American Library Institute, which was an organization conceived to provide for the investigation, study, and discussion of issues within the field of library theory and practice.